 Cons

-The downsides of Replit, according to users, include:
+The downsides of Replit, according to users, are:

 - Credit consumption model: This Reddit megathread is filled with plenty of pushback on Replit’s Agent 3 pricing.
 Replit introduced adjustable autonomy levels, which are supposed to reduce costs at lower autonomy.